Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

-Christine E. Agaibi, M.A., is a doctoral (Ph.D.) candidate at The University of Akron in and is the 2010-12 president of Ohio Women in Psychology (OWP).
-Christine’s leadership service to OPA has extended to her chair position last year (2009-10) of the Ohio Psychological Association of Graduate Students (OPAGS).
-Prior to that Christine was also chair-elect of OPAGS (2008-09) and diversity chair for OPAGS (2007-08).
-As part of those positions, Christine has attended two State Leadership Conferences in Washington, D.C., to advocate for psychology on Capitol Hill.
-Christine has also presented at and attended several national and state and local conferences.
-In addition, she has written several journal articles and articles for OPA on issues of resilience, spirituality and diversity, which are her interests in research and professional practice.
-Nationally, Christine has recently been elected to serve as a practice co-representative for the American Psychological Association Division 17’s Section on Positive Psychology of Division 17.
-Christine is also a member of seven APA Divisions, and several state and local psychological associations.
-Currently, during her OWP Presidency, Christine hopes to follow in the footsteps of great past OWP leaders to bring empowerment to women in psychology and to focus on addressing issues faced by women in psychology within and outside of OPA.
+Christine E. Agaibi, M.A.
+(Ph.D.
+Candidate in Counseling Psychology) candidate at The University of Akron was the 2010-12 president of Ohio Women in Psychology (OWP).
+Christine’s leadership service to OPA has extended to her Chair position (2009-10) of the Ohio Psychological Association of Graduate Students (OPAGS).
+Prior to that Christine was also Chair-Elect of OPAGS (2008-09) and Diversity Chair for OPAGS (2007-08).
+As part of those positions, Christine attended two State Leadership Conferences (SLC) in Washington, D.C., to advocate for psychology on Capitol Hill.
+Additionally, Christine also attended SLC twice (in 2012 and 2013) as Ohio’s Diversity Delegate.
+Christine has also presented at several national, state, and local conferences.
+In addition, she has written several journal articles, book chapters, and articles for OPA on issues of resilience, spirituality and diversity, which are her interests in research and professional practice.
+Nationally, Christine has served as a Practice Representative for the American Psychological Association Division 17’s Section on Positive Psychology of Division 17 (2010-2014).
+Additionally, she is the current (2011-) Chair of the Special Interest Group (SIG) on Religious and Spiritual Issues in Counseling Psychology for APA’s Division 17.
+As chair of this SIG Christine has held and chaired several programs at past APAs (most recently APA 2014) that bridge religion and spirituality and counseling psychology.
+Christine is also a member of nine APA Divisions, and several state and local psychological associations.
+Currently, as past OWP President and as current OWP Liaison to the OPA Board of Directors, Christine hopes to follow in the footsteps of great past OWP leaders to bring empowerment to women in psychology and to focus on addressing issues faced by women in psychology within and outside of OPA.

 Mark Babula, Psy.D., Toledo Area Academy of Professional Psychologists Representative